 If you’ve recently gotten a ticket, you may be considering taking a defensive driving course.
-Whether you have found yourself at the last minute or are just wanting to get it over with fast, you may be wondering how long the process will take.
+However, you may wonder how long the process will take if you have found yourself at your last minute to get it done or just want to get it over with fast.

 If you need to get defensive driving done quickly, the good news is that it is absolutely possible.
 Thanks to online courses, you can sign up and get through it in a matter of hours.
 Better still, a recent change in the law will even enable you to get your completion certificate in minutes instead of days.
 How?
 Read on!

 VIDEO: Can You Do Defensive Driving In One Day?

 Defensive driving has a long history in Texas.
 It once fell under the auspices of the Texas Education Agency (TEA).
 Let me tell you, having been a high school science teacher for 20 years, I can tell you that the TEA is all about requiring curriculum that pounds concepts into a learner’s head.
 That must have been their logic in requiring a driving course for experienced drivers to be six hours long.